-- Use of the reserves as a recreation area particularly one that incorporates a children's playground, public park, reserve or garden or the like including any ancillary buildings. - To maintain and enhance the visual aesthetics of the reserve through proper maintenance of lawns, gardens and structures. - To provide spaces for public sculptures.
+- Use of Lions Park as a recreation area particularly one that incorporates a children's playground, public park, reserve or garden or the like including any ancillary buildings. - To provide a safe and pleasant venue for all, by enable activities identified in Table D under Section 68 of the LG Act. - To maintain and enhance the visual aesthetics of the reserve through proper maintenance of lawns, gardens and structures. - To provide spaces for public sculptures.